-> This is an excellent time to visit, and arguably the best time of the year.
+Spring is an excellent time to visit, and arguably the best time of the year.
 The average number of rainy days drops from around 12 in March and April, to 8 in May and just 5 in June.

 If you’re lucky, you can already feel like you’re in summer at the start of spring.
-This year I had my first beach day in mid March, when on one day temperatures reached 26 degrees C. In April, I already spent time around the beaches in the Algarve in the south of Portugal, though realistically most weeks were still too cold for beaches, with the warm season kicks off in earnest in May.
+This year I had my first beach day in mid March, when on one day temperatures reached 26 degrees C. In April, I already spent time around the beaches in the Algarve in the south of Portugal, though realistically most weeks were still too cold for beaches, with the warm season kicking off in earnest in May.

-You may want to visit Lisbon in June, as this is a month filled with festivities around the Popular Saints.
+You may also want to visit Lisbon in June, as this is a month filled with festivities around the Popular Saints.
 There is music in the streets, colorful buntings everywhere, and vendors selling grilled sardines.

 Visiting Lisbon in summer

-Summer is a beautiful time to visit, especially if you’re keen on going to the beach.
+Summer is a beautiful time to visit, especially if you’re keen on going to the beach!

 Visiting Lisbon in autumn

 Autumn can be a lovely time to visit.
 You can have bright and pleasant days well into October and even November.
-You can walk around in just a tshirt or a light summer coat.
+You can walk around in just a t-shirt or a light summer coat.

 The biggest crowds have passed now, so you can have a less hurried time in Lisbon.
 If you’re looking to go out in Barrio Alto or Pink Street, you’ll find the streets much more easy to navigate, and a more chilled out atmosphere outside of the bars.